The End of The Twitter Era

 Facebook's Threads is more Facebook than Twitter.
 Yes, you can follow people, but you are force fed an algorithmic timeline that includes people you don't follow.
 Facebook interprets Twitter as nothing more than an endless dopamine factory that only exists to waste your time.

 When you sign up, Threads pulls recommendation from your Instagram follows.
-This helped blow up the place overnight, but it turns out Instagram influencers should been seen, not heard.
+This helped blow up the place overnight, but it turns out Instagram influencers should be seen, not heard.
 For example, because the algorithm boosts posts with tons of replies, every post in your feed is a low-hanging question that could be answered by a Google search.

 If I had to summarize Threads' vibe in one word, it would be, "annoying," and it seems Facebook came to the same realization.